My Unusual View of Apple

 But to normal, sensible people, I must come across as a hopelessly addicted news junkie.
 Who, other than journalists paid to do this kind of thing, has the time to read all those papers...

 My wife has been saying that for years.
 When I traveled a lot, my first challenge in a new city was to find a newspaper.
 Today many large city newspapers without a national audience are under tremendous pressure.
 Their readership is declining, and they're having to do everything possible to cut costs.
-However, I am convinced the same thing is not happening in small town America, at least yet.
-I know there has been some consolidation over the years, when I started visiting North Carolina's Crystal Coast, I was impressed by the numerous newspapers.
-Each has it own local flavor.
+However, while the same thing is is happening in small town America, it is not as fast.
+There has been some consolidation over the years, when I started visiting North Carolina's, I was impressed by the numerous newspapers.
+Each had it own local flavor.
 In a world of rapidly changing communications, I think it is fantastic that the printed word on newsprint still has great value.
+I was saddened when the Tideland News in Swansboro went down to a staff of one and mostly got absorbed by the Anne Coulter loving Carteret News-Times.

-Mom_rj_2_1 The southern gentleman, RJ Berrier, in the picture to the left spent fifty years as a newsman in Mount Airy, North Carolina.
-To him a newspaper was a way if not the best way to record local history.
+As bad as that is, I can still focus on some great news memories.
+The southern gentleman, RJ Berrier, in the picture to the left spent fifty years as a newsman in Mount Airy, North Carolina.
+To him a newspaper was a way if not the best way to record local history even if some of our legislators and higher up think we should not read anything with which they disagree or puts their stupidity on display.

 I think RJ was right then and today.
 The world he wrote about before his death in 2000 has not changed so much that we should give up on keeping a record of our local history in print.